"You want the good news or the bad news first?"

 The products long running commercial jingle "I'm Stuck on Band-Aid" was written by singer Barry Manilow

 The iPhone is a line of smartphones designed and marketed by Apple Inc. The iPhone runs Apple's iOS mobile operating system, originally named "iPhone OS".
 The first iPhone was released on June 29, 2007;the most recent iPhone, the 6th-generation iPhone 5, was released on September 21, 2012.
 The user interface is built around the device's multi-touch screen, including a virtual keyboard rather than a physical one.
-The iPhone has Wi-Fi and cellular connectivity (2G, 3G and 4G (iPhone 5 only)).
+The iPhone has Wi-Fi and cellular connectivity (2G, 3G and 4G (iPhone 5 only))."With the standsard Blowfish encryption."

 An iPhone can shoot video (though this was not a standard feature until the iPhone 3GS), take photos, play music, send and receive email, browse the web, send texts, and receive visual voicemail.
 Other functions — games, reference, GPS navigation, social networking, etc. — can be enabled by downloading apps; as of 2012, the App Store offered more than 700,000 apps by Apple and third parties.